-mc_clauses generates a table with
+mc_clauses generates a data.frame with

-- 1. nClause the number of valid clause units (i.e. excluding (#nc)), - 2. nAll the total number of clause units, valid or otherwise, - 3. nNC the number of segments not considered (i.e. $\langle \#nc \rangle$), and - 4. pNC the percentage of $\langle \#nc \rangle$ segments of the total in each corpus, or, if the argument bytext is set to TRUE, in each text.
-To work, the function requires a table with annotation values, such as the ones accessed by the multicast function, containing minimally the corpus, text, and graid columns.
+- 1. nClause the number of valid clause units (i.e. excluding (#nc)), - 2. nAll the total number of clause units, valid or otherwise, - 3. nNC the number of segments not considered (i.e. $\langle \#nc \rangle$), and - 4. pNC the percentage of (#nc) segments of the total in each corpus, or, if the argument bytext is set to TRUE, in each text.
+The function requires a table with annotation values to work, such as the ones accessed by the multicast function, containing minimally the corpus and graid columns, as well as text if counting by text.